algenty/flowcharting-repository/EVENTS.md

  - 1 to show

 * Shape : Change height (number)
+The number must be a number of pixels
 Positive value top-down
 Negative value down-top

 * Shape : Change width (number)
+The number must be a number of pixels
 Positive value left-right
 Negative value right-left

 * Shape : Opacity (0-100)
+Enter a number between 0 and 100
+The number is a percent (don't add a %)

 * Shape : Collapse/Expande (0 or 1)
+0 for Collapse a container
+1 for expand a container

 * Shape : Change position in Bar (0-100)
+Only for GMLD/Slider shapes in draw.io

 * Label : Replace text (text)
+Replace the current text of shape

 * Label : Font Size (numeric)

 * Label : Opacity (numeric)
 Enter a number between 0 and 100
+The number is a percent (don't add a %)

 * Image : Change URL (text)
-Url of the new image
+Url of the new image (obsolute or relative)

 ## Somes examples
 * All events available in 0.8.0